LucasKook/dive/README.md

 # Reproducibility

 All results can be reproduced by running `make all` or executing the scripts in `./inst/code/` manually following the order in the `Makefile`.
 The results can also be reproduced in parts.
-For the 401k application, `make 401k`; for the schooling application, `make schooling`; for the simulation results, `make run-simulations vis-simulations`; and for all other figures use `make figures`.
+For the 401k application, `make 401k`; for the schooling application, `make schooling`; for the simulation results, `make run-simulations vis-simulations`; Figure 3 can be reproduced with `make loss-landscape`; and for all other figures use `make figures`.

 # References